MEC Health Plans: The Employer’s Complete Guide to Minimum Essential Coverage

 Optional Add-Ons: Some employers bundle Basic health insurance options with other limited coverage options, such as minimum value plans (MVPs) or supplemental health insurance, to offer employees additional protection without significantly increasing costs.

-Real-World Example of MEC Plan
+Real-World Example of MEC Health Plan

 A Restaurant Chain with High Turnover